It may come as a surprise to some that the profession of a wedding planner is very ancient.

 It is this moment that is depicted on a vase in the museum: the wedding planner checks that everything in the bride's outfit is in order, while the groom is already taking her by the hand, and the motion reveals that he owns her.

 In addition to this scene, many other characters and the order of events are depicted on the vase.
 In fact, it tells a whole story.
-It begins with the moment where the father of the bride and the groom shake hands, as if making a deal.
-It should be understood, however, that the Greeks did not like to associate a wedding with buying and selling, so before the wedding the bride and groom's families exchanged gifts which were perceived as a token of the bride’s family love for their daughter.
+It begins with the moment where the father of the bride and the groom shake hands as if making a deal.
+It should be understood, however, that the Greeks did not like to associate a wedding with buying and selling, so before the wedding, the bride and groom's families exchanged gifts which were perceived as a token of the bride’s family love for their daughter.
 This demonstrated that parents do not get rid of an unloved child, but, on the contrary, express their affection.
-Therefore, on the vase the groom is depicted twice: at the beginning of the story shaking hands with the father of the bride, and at the end taking the bride by her hand and leading her to the matrimonial bed.
+Therefore, on the vase, the groom is depicted twice: at the beginning of the story shaking hands with the father of the bride, and at the end taking the bride by her hand and leading her to the matrimonial bed.
 The mother of the groom stands in front of the couple with a lighted torch in hand, illuminating the road to the bedroom.

-Ceramic bottles with aromatic oils for the body, bowls for washing, and metallic mirrors were gifted as wedding presents.
+Ceramic bottles with aromatic oils for the skin, bowls for washing, and metallic mirrors were gifted as wedding presents.
 These items were traditionally decorated with love scenes depicting the god of marriage Hymen, the god of love and sexual attraction Eros, and the goddess of love Aphrodite.
 Since marriages in Ancient Greece were not made for love, the newlyweds depended on the gods to ignite them with passion and love.
 Therefore, beautiful expensive clothes were considered a good gift as they helped to improve the couple’s looks.

 Centuries have passed and the attitude to marriage has changed significantly, as well as the institution of the family.
 It's funny that next to this exhibit in the museum there is a photo exhibit called “(Un) expected families”.